swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 which is functionally equivalent.
 However this will lead to disastrous source breakage if the implementation of `deallocate(capacity:)` is ever “corrected”.
 Since the API would not change, such code would still compile, but suddenly start failing at runtime.
 Thus, the current API, combined with incorrect documentation, is serving as a vector for introducing memory bugs into Swift code.

-Inconsistencies exist in the memorystate functions.
-(The basic memorystate operations are *initialize*, *move-initialize*, *move*, *move-assign*, *assign*, *deinitialize*, and *rebind memory*; for the purposes of this document, *bitwise copying* is also considered a memorystate operation even though it does not change the memory state of a pointer.)
-The `initialize(from:count:)` method on `UnsafeMutablePointer` has a repeating variant, `initialize(to:count:)`, but `assign(from:count:)` has no such variant, even though it would make just as much sense for it to have one.
+The Swift pointer API is incomplete in other ways too.
+For example, the `initialize(from:count:)` method on `UnsafeMutablePointer` has a repeated-value copy variant, `initialize(to:count:)`, but `assign(from:count:)` has no such variant, even though it would make just as much sense for it to have one.

-While most of the memorystate functions are absent from `UnsafeMutableBufferPointer`, there is *one* strange exception — `UnsafeMutableBufferPointer` features an `initialize<S>(from:)` method which takes a `Sequence`.
-This method was originally an inhabitant of `UnsafeMutablePointer` before it was [supposedly](https://github.com/apple/swift-evolution/blob/master/proposals/0147-move-unsafe-initialize-from.md#detailed-design) moved to `UnsafeMutableBufferPointer` by [SE-147](https://github.com/apple/swift-evolution/blob/master/proposals/0147-move-unsafe-initialize-from.md).
-This decision appears to have never been carried out, as the type still features an active `initialize<C>(from:)` method which takes a `Collection`.
-(The original SE-147 method took a `Collection`.)

 Finally, the naming of some `UnsafeMutableRawPointer` members deserves a second look.
 While the original API intended to introduce a naming convention where `bytes` refers to uninitialized memory, `capacity` to uninitialized elements, and `count` to initialized elements, the actual usage of the three words does not always agree.
 In `copyBytes(from:count:)`, `count` refers to the number of *bytes*, which may or may not be initialized.
 Similarly, the `UnsafeMutableRawBufferPointer` `allocate(count:)` type method includes a `count` argument which actually refers to uninitialized bytes.

 ## Proposed solution

-The presence of an associated `count` variable in `UnsafeMutableBufferPointer`, and the absence of it in `UnsafeMutablePointer` leads to a very natural and elegant set of memory APIs.
+The previous draft of this proposal sought to associate the `count` property in `UnsafeMutableBufferPointer` and `UnsafeMutableRawBufferPointer` with the various `count:` arguments, leading to a very natural and elegant set of memory APIs.
 Because buffer length is tracked externally when using `UnsafeMutablePointer`, memory methods on it should explicitly ask for the sizing parameter.
 Conversely, because buffer length is tracked internally by `UnsafeMutableBufferPointer`, memory methods on it should supply the buffer’s own `count` property for the operation’s sizing parameter.
 This means you would call

 ```swift
 ptr1.initialize(from: ptr2, count: count)